jlu90/CS50_Filter/README.md

 # CS50_Filter
 ## Completed for Problem Set 4 of Harvard's CS50 on edX
-**Description**: A program written in C that applies filters to BMPs
+**Description**: A program written in C that applies filters to BMP.
+Only the code for the filters is shown.

 ***Note***: The following functions were written by me:
 1. `grayscale`